Do I have a body image problem?

 > Long history of dieting: Trying to lose weight through dieting, however finding the weight that was lost is gained back over time.

 Is there a relationship between an eating disorder and poor body image?

 That is generally the case.
 We find body image concerns and eating disorders go hand in hand.
 Often, it is the early dissatisfaction with a young person’s appearance that leads them to conclude that losing weight would enhance their appearance and make them feel better about themselves and their bodies.
 As a method to control weight, shape, and appearance we often find restrictive eating and over exercising come next in line.
 This frequently leads to patterns of disordered eating and weight obsession that can develop into anorexia, bulimia, orthorexia, compulsive overeating, or binge eating disorder.

-If you feel dissatisfied or unhappy with your body, feel like your body image gets in the way of being able to live your life or do the things you would like to, or you are engaging in restrictive eating or other unhealthy eating or exercise behaviours, then seeking professional help is important.
+If you feel dissatisfied or unhappy with your body, feel like your body image gets in the way of being able to live your life or do the things you would like to, or you are engaging in restrictive eating or other unhealthy eating or exercise behaviours, seeking an eating disorder specialist in Melbourne or your local area is important.
 Psychologists, dietitians, and other health professionals trained in body image and eating disorders can assist you to improve your body image and relationship with food and physical activity.

 How about finding a psychologist who works with poor body image or eating disorders?

 At Positive Wellbeing Psychology, we specialise in eating disorder treatment and poor body image.
 A psychologist will help by establishing a wraparound support with the treating individual, their GP, Psychiatrist and Dietician.
 We understand it can be a long journey and stressful for the individual and their family supports.